 Since 1994, Cayuga Community College has provided a gateway to higher education in the Oswego County region.
 Depending on their course of study, students can complete requirements for a host of degrees offered entirely at the Fulton campus.
 With enrollment having doubled over the past 11 years, the Fulton campus has taken up residence at "11 River Glen Drive" as of Fall 2012.
-This new location features twice the square footage, more classrooms and labs, restrooms, and student space.
-This move will not only help to support Fulton's growing enrollment in the present, but will also offer Cayuga Community College an opportunity for facility and enrollment growth well into the future.
+The new location features twice the square footage, including more classrooms, labs, student space, and a beautiful Learning Commons at the very center of the campus.
+Not only will our new campus help to support enrollment growth into the future, it will also allow Cayuga Community College to continue to be a valuable community resource for Oswego County and the surrounding region.